 Hawai'i Pacific University's Cheer Program strives to garner school spirit while representing the University and the State of Hawai'i.
 The Cheer Team performs at HPU's volleyball and basketball games as well as University pep rallies, Club Carnivals, orientations, and other special events on campus and in the community.
 Students interested in joining the Cheer Team are encouraged to demonstrate a high level of proficiency in tumbling, stunting, jumping; however, these skills are not required.
 Partial tuition waivers are available for incoming undergraduate students and returning Cheer Team members.
-For more information, contact Kim Hom, Spirit Programs administrator, at khom@hpu.edu.
+For more information, contact Scott Williams at wswillams@hpu.edu